Color Conversion Results

 Important Limitations to Understand

 Gamut Differences: Many bright HEX colors (especially neons, vibrant blues and greens) cannot be perfectly reproduced in CMYK.
 The CMYK preview shows the closest possible approximation.
+When dealing with specific print color systems, a Pantone to HEX converter can help bridge the gap between spot colors and digital displays.

 Print Variations: Actual printed results depend on paper stock, printing press, ink formulation, and color profiles.
 Always request physical proofs for critical colors.